elibroftw/blog.elijahlopez.ca/content/posts/university/bu-423-options-futures-swaps.md

 ### Range Forward

-## Futures options and Black's Model
+## Chapter 16 - Futures options and Black's Model

 - American and expires a few days before the earliest delivery
 - When a call futures option is exercises